hashicorp/vault/website/source/docs/secrets/ssh/index.html.md

       </li>
       <li>
         <span class="param">cidr_list</span>
-        <span class="param-flags">required for both types</span>
+        <span class="param-flags">optional for both types</span>
 	(String)
 	Comma separated list of CIDR blocks for which the role is applicable for.
 	CIDR blocks can belong to more than one role.
+Defaults to zero-address (0.0.0.0/0).
       </li>
       <li>
         <span class="param">port</span>